fcablik/wochlife-accommodations/README.md

-# Filapps Hospitality System
+# Wochlife Hospitality/Accommodations System

-## version control: 7.0.0
+### current version: 8.3.1
+- !Disclaimer: This is still not a finished product as of 01/30/2024.

 ### About
-  Filapps is a lightweight solid Fullstack Development Environment used to create high performance Web Applications.
+  Wochlife is a lightweight & solid Full-Stack Development Environment (built on-top-of the Epic-Stack) used to create high performance Web Applications.
+That's why I've also started using it and building on top of it to develop this accommodation system.

 ### Base Version's Stack & Decisions
   To get a break from 'analysis paralysis' right from the start, I had decided to start with the already throughout tested starting stack - The Epic Stack, developed by Kent C Dodds.
 The Epic Stack is an opinionated project starter, open-source - under the MIT license.
 It was used as a starter stack to get solid selection of technologies and tools, and to also ship faster.
-Even further on, The Epic Stack is a great project reference to look up to. - Filip Cablik
+Even further on into advanced development phases, The Epic Stack is a great project reference to look up to. -Me, Filip Cablik

 <br/>

 ### Tests
-- user tests currently set-up for 'admin' permissions only as the base app doesn't allow user sign-up (onboarding) and user/users profile sections are admin's permission access only
+- user tests currently set-up for 'admin' permissions only as the base app doesn't allow user sign-up (onboarding) and user/users profile sections are existing user's permission access only

 <br/><br/><br/>